 On the off chance that anyone visiting the website is wondering why I've shifted from referring to myself as "Dan" to going by "Dani", I imagine some explanatory comments would be appreciated.
 "Dani" is a nickname, but the more feminine variation isn't arbitrary.
 I've had difficulties with gender dysphoria for a while now (to put it mildly), and since the world seems to be moving towards greater acceptance of transgender and gender nonconforming folks I've started trying to be more open.

 To keep it brief:

 What label?
 For the most part I describe myself as transfeminine, but that's an adjective rather than a noun.
 I suppose the standard nomenclature for someone in my situation would be trans woman, but I'm very early in gender affirmation, so I'm being intentionally vague at this point.

-Which pronouns?
-Pronouns are still giving me some grief.
-It’s become pretty clear that my preference is she/her, but it’s a slow process!
-Convincing myself that it’s (now) socially acceptable for me to state a preference isn’t coming easily, and I’m trying not to rush things.
+Which pronoun?
+Pronouns are giving me a little grief.
+It's very clear that my preference is she/her, and because my gender presentation is pretty much exclusively feminine these days, I'm starting to feel a little uncomfortable with he/him.
+That said, it's a slow process!
+Convincing myself that it's (now) socially acceptable for me to state a preference isn't coming easily, and I'm trying not to rush things.